Scholarships for hard-working and high-achieving students

-Awarded to a CNRE student who works for a summer as a nature instructor at Boy Scout Camp Ottari in Pulaski County, Virginia.
+Awarded to a CNRE student who works for a summer as a nature instructor at Camp Ottari Scout camp in Pulaski County, Virginia.
 If the student is a Life or Eagle Scout, a member of the Virginia Tech Corps of Cadets, or has worked more than one summer at Camp Ottari, the scholarship is increased by $500.

 Established by family and friends of William Marvin Carter, a 1952 graduate in forestry and wildlife.

 Established by J. Michael Kelly, former dean of the College of Natural Resources and Environment, and his wife, Candi, in recognition of the value of international experiences.
 This scholarship has two application periods: October 1 to November 1 for winter and spring programs, and February 1 to March 1 for summer and fall programs.

 John and Janet Doughty Endowed Opportunity ScholarshipAmount: Approximately $12,000